Why do yogis go barefoot?

 Keep reading to find out why yogis walk barefoot and how barefoot walking brings balance back to your life.

-A man exercising in barefoot Ahinsa shoes.
+A woman exercising in barefoot Ahinsa shoes.

 Yoga in shoes?
 It’s possible if you choose the right ones.